xieqin74123/SA-GPR/README.md

 ### Core Functions

-The package implements two core computational functions in pure Python:
+The package implements two core computational functions:

 - **`combine_spectra`**: Combines power spectra for L=0 SOAP kernel computation
 - **`fill_spectra`**: Fills power spectra for L>0 spherical tensor SOAP kernel computation

-These functions use optimized NumPy operations and maintain mathematical precision equivalent to the original Fortran implementation.
+These functions use optimized NumPy operations and maintain mathematical precision equivalent to the original implementation.

 ### Performance Notes

 - Uses NumPy's optimized linear algebra routines
-- Maintains identical mathematical accuracy to Fortran versions
-- Performance is typically 2-5x slower than highly optimized Fortran for very large systems
+- Performance is typically 2-5x slower than highly optimized Fortran for very large systems (when not using the C++ module)
 - Significantly improved portability and ease of installation
 - Recommended for most research applications